hsfl/cosmos-installer/README.md

-# README #

-Installer script for COSMOS.
+# Installer script for COSMOS. #

 Mac prerequisites: Command Line Tools (or Xcode), git, cmake

 Linux prerequisites: git, cmake

-**Step 1** : clone the installer script
+# 1. clone the installer script #

-open the terminal and make sure you are in your home folder* (see bottom note) by entering the command
+By default cosmos installs in the home folder of the current user.
+Open the terminal and make sure you are in your home folder* (see bottom note) by entering the command
 ```
 #!shell
 cd
 ```
-by default cosmos installs in the home folder of the current user.
 Clone the installer repository into the 'cosmos' folder.
 Enter the command
 ```
 #!shell
 git clone https://bitbucket.org/cosmos/installer-linux-mac.git cosmos
 ```

-**Step 2** : run cosmos-setup.sh
+note that this command will create a 'cosmos' folder in your home directory and will copy the installer scripts.

+# 2. Run cosmos-setup.sh #
 For regular users just run the script with no changes.
-For advances users and developers please check the options section.
+For advances users and developers please check the [options section](#options).
 ```
 #!shell
 ./cosmos-setup.sh
 ```
-This step will take a few minutes depending on your computer so just be patient.
+This step will take a few minutes depending on your computer (typically 2 min.).

-**Step 3** : verify installation
+# 3. Verify installation

 check that the bin folder was created inside the 'cosmos' folder by entering the 'ls' command